ReyesDeJong/LRPinSupernovae/README.md

 This Tensorflow adaptation of LRP provides an implementations of LRP for artificial neural networks (ANN).
 Specially Multi Layer Perceptrons (MLP) and Convolutional Neuralk Networks (CNN) in the Deep Learning paradigm.

-The focus of this repository is to extend capabilities of original LRP-tensorflow toolbox, by providing examples on various data sets, add relevance propagation through variations of implemented layers, and enable to reproduce results of paper **'Enhanced Rotational Invariant Convolutional Neural Network for Supernovae Detection'** by **Reyes et al., 2018.**
+The focus of this repository is to extend capabilities of original LRP-tensorflow toolbox, by providing examples on various data sets, add relevance propagation through variations of implemented layers, and enable to reproduce results of paper **'Enhanced Rotational Invariant Convolutional Neural Network for Supernovae Detection'** by **Reyes et al., 2018**.

+MNIST VIDEO

+SUPERNOVAE VIDEO

+### Requirements
+    tensorflow >= 1.5.0
+    python >= 3
+    matplotlib >= 1.3.1
+    scikit-image > 0.11.3

+### What's new

+1. Implementation of cyclic pooling layer, like in **'Exploiting cyclic sym-metry in convolutional neural networks'** by **Dieleman et al., 2016**
+2. Implementation of rotation layer, like in **'Deep-hits: Rotation invariant convolutional neural network for transient detection'** by **Cabrera-Vives et al., 2017**
+3. Implementation of Batchnormalization layer, although LRP relevance propagation is not fully tested.
+4. LRP axamples on HiTS 2013 dataset

+## Usage

+### 1. Model

+First you must instantiate a model, indicating the layers (modules) in the neural network to be in the form of a Sequence object.
+A quick way to define a network would be:

+        net = sequential32.Sequential([convolution32.Convolution(kernel_size=5, output_depth=32, input_depth=1,
+                                   input_dim=28, act ='relu',
+                                   stride_size=1, pad='SAME'),
+                       maxpool32.MaxPool(),

+                       convolution32.Convolution(kernel_size=5,output_depth=64, stride_size=1,
+                                   act ='relu', pad='SAME'),
+                       maxpool32.MaxPool(),

+                       linear32.Linear(1024, act ='relu'),

+                       linear32.Linear(10, act ='linear')])

+        output = net.forward(input_data)

+This way of defining the network, provides a way to iteratively go though all network modules (layes) both in the forward pass and in the backward LRP propagation of relevance though the different layers.

+### 2. Train the model

+This `net` object can then be trained by calling the next method

+        trainer = net.fit(output=score, ground_truth=y_, opt_params=learning_rate)

+`trainer` is an optimizer that by default is defined as Adam with cross entropy.
+To modify this optimizer, see file `modules/train2.py` or implement your own.

+### 3. LRP - Layer-wise relevance propagation

+Compute the relevances of the input pixels towards the prediction by

+        relevances = net.lrp(output, lrp_rule, lrp_rule_param)

+the different `lrp_rule` variants available are:

+        'simple', 'epsilon','flat','ww' and 'alphabeta'

+but, we highly recommend usage of `epsilon` or `alphabeta` rules.

+The resulting `relevances` is a variable with same dimensions as the input, and in case of a single-channel image, can be visualized as a heatmap.
+Like:

+### 4. Compute relevances every layer backwards from the output to the input

+Follow steps (1) from Features mentioned above.

+       relevance_layerwise = []
+       R = output
+       for layer in net.modules[::-1]:
+           R = net.lrp_layerwise(layer, R, 'simple')
+           relevance_layerwise.append(R)
 <!---